jhu-lcsr/costar_plan/Readme.md

 The CoSTAR Planner is part of the larger [CoSTAR project](https://github.com/cpaxton/costar_stack/).
 It integrates some learning from demonstration and task planning capabilities into the larger CoSTAR framework in different ways..

 Specifically it is a project for creating task and motion planning algorithms that use machine learning to solve challenging problems in a variety of domains.
 This code provides a testbed for complex task and motion planning search algorithms.
 The goal is to describe example problems where actor must move around in the world and plan complex interactions with other actors or the environment that correspond to high-level symbolic states.
+Among these is our Visual Task Planning project, in which robots learn representations of their world and use these to imagine possible futures, then use these for planning.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kMbntW-3GRo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>